min2ha/ukwa-site/content/target/42809/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# The Real WW1: Subversive Histories of the First World War

 Talks, tours and protest around the radical history of WW1 focusing on anti=war activism and opposition to war